demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-email-group-member-add

 ***
-Add an email group member (email address) to email group.
+Add an email group member (email address) to an email group.

 #### Base Command